Canonical Sectors and Evolution of Firms in the US Stock Markets: Coefficient of determination ( )

-For reference we provide the RMT explainable variation for the factor decomposition of Fama and French, the classification by Scottrade, and the top 8 singular vectors given by SVD.
-The percentage of the RMT explainable variation for different numbers of factors compared to the 3 factor decomposition of Fama and French is shown in (Table~S2).
+For reference we provide the RMT explainable variation for the factor decomposition of Fama and French, the classification by Scottrade\textsuperscript{\textregistered}, and the top 8 singular vectors given by SVD.
+The percentage of the RMT explainable variation for different numbers of factors compared to the 3 factor decomposition of Fama and French is shown in Table~\ref{tab:PVE}.
 Fama and French have the benefit of allowing factors to have positive or negative weights.
-In order to compare with another non-negative decomposition, we fix the weight matrix according to the Scottrade labels and run archetypal analysis for this $n=14$ factor version.
+In order to compare with another non-negative decomposition, we fix the weight matrix according to the Scottrade\textsuperscript{\textregistered} labels and run archetypal analysis for this $n=14$ factor version.
 The $r^2$ value for this decomposition is $10.7\%$ with a corresponding RMT explainable variance of $54.2\%$ compared to $56\%$ for our 8 factors.
 For completeness, we also note that if $R$ is rank-reduced to the eight stiffest components found by SVD (not including market mode), then the factorization explains $85\%$ of the the RMT explainable variation in $R$ with overall results in good accord with the analysis presented here.
 This implies that sector decomposition information was already contained in the stiff modes from the SVD of $R$, however SVD is not the appropriate tool for the decomposition.
+Fig.~\ref{fig:comp} further shows that our unsupervised 3-factor decomposition appears quite distinct from Fama and French's hand-created one.